 The demand for rehabilitative programming in the federal prison system far exceeds capacity.
 For example, the Bureau of Prisons recently reported that approximately 16,000 people are on a waitlist for basic literacy programming.
 This means incarcerated men and women aren’t getting sufficient reentry preparation in prison and as a result, our communities are less safe.

-Additionally, the federal prison system offers drastically less opportunity for prisoners to transition to community corrections before the end of their sentence compared to most states (see this chart).
-This is due to multiple policies, including having very limited federal prison programs that qualify for “earned time” credit.
-Currently, only the Residential Drug Abuse Treatment Program enables participants to earn one-year off their sentence.
+Additionally, the federal prison system offers much less opportunity for prisoners to transition to community corrections before the end of their sentence compared to most states (see this resource).
+This is due to multiple policies, including limited time credits given for good behavior in prison and because only one federal prison programs qualifies for “earned time” credit (the Residential Drug Abuse Treatment Program enables participants to earn one-year off their sentence).

 The federal prison system currently holds more than 180,000 incarcerated men and women, making it the largest prison system in the country.
 The Bureau of Prisons population exceeds its system capacity by 14 to 25 percent, with highest over-crowding in medium and high security facilities.
 Limiting the transition time for prisoners to move to community corrections before the end of their sentence exacerbates this overcrowding, making it difficult to run effective programs and to keep prison officials and prisoners safe.

 The FIRST STEP Act is sponsored by Representatives Doug Collins (GA) and Hakeem Jeffries (NY) and Senators John Cornyn (TX) and Sheldon Whitehouse (RI).